redhat-scholars/istio-tutorial/readme.md

 There is a 2nd circuit-breaker policy yaml file.
 In this case, we are attempting load-balancing pool ejection.
 We want that slow misbehaving recomennedations v2 to be kicked out and all requests handled by v1.

+You can also comment out the thread.sleep logic and simply return the 503 to see if that kicks it out of the load-balancing pool.

 You can replace the previous destinationpolicy like so

 ```
 istioctl replace -f istiofiles/recommendations_cb_policy_app.yml -n default
 ```
-and throw some more load at the customer endpoint
+and throw some more requests at the customer endpoint, while also watching the logs for recommendations to see the behavior change.

 Clean up